Nature and scope

-- Ensure the G+ Data programme remains the trusted source for global offshore wind industry.
+- Ensure the G+ and SafetyOn data programme's remains the trusted source for the wind industry.

 - Analysis and synthesis (data analyst).
 You can understand how to apply basic techniques for the analysis of research data and synthesis of findings.
 You can effectively involve your team in analysis and synthesis.
 You can present clear findings that colleagues can understand and use.
-(Skill level: working)
+(Skill level: working and managing)

 - Communication.
 You can communicate effectively with technical and non-technical stakeholders.
 You can support and host discussions within a multidisciplinary team, with potentially difficult dynamics.
 You can be an advocate for the team externally, and can manage differing perspectives.
 (Skill level: working)